machbarschaft/machbarschaft/README.md

 - <a href="https://machbarschaft.jetzt/">Machbarschaft Homepage</a>
 - <a href="https://www.youtube.com/channel/UC9Y9x0V-YSD0s535UG_5FoA">YouTube channel</a>
 - GitHub Repositories in the upper table
-- Resources in this Github Repository (flyer, our working documents which are still going to be structured and improved, flow chart for the proces of our App etc.)
 - further resources upon request by <a href="mailto:hallo@machbarschaft.jetzt">hallo@machbarschaft.jetzt</a>

 #### Contributors